Geoalert/urban-mapping/README.md

 * Coordinate reference system - EPSG: 4326
 * Data format - GeoPackage or GeoJSON files

-### Querying features through our http API service
+### Querying features through http API service
-It is possible to query the layer over http via the endpoint: `http://demo.geoalert.io/russia-buildings/geojson`.
+It is possible to query processed "Urban Mapping" data over http via the endpoint: `http://demo.geoalert.io/russia-buildings/geojson`.
+!
 Authorization via `Basic Auth` is required.
 The output is geojson file in `EPSG:4326`.
 The service fetches geojson features, producing a chunked stream as an http response.
 It should be safe to fetch reasonably large chunks of data.
 #